 LEE JOHNSON

-Lee Johnson is a half-Korean, half-Caucasian ex-cellist turned writer from Honolulu, Hawai’i, who often surprises people with her very generic, very male, very NFL-star-sounding name — it’s like an unintentional pseudonym (thanks Mom and Dad!) — which, luckily, tends to work in her favor now that she lives in Los Angeles.
-Lee was the only child in an unconventional, artistic family — which meant she got way more attention than she ever wanted, especially when she was butchering Bach on the cello.
-That failed musical journey became a defining rift with her parents — and an early lesson in identity, ambition, and the art of letting go.
-Even though music was a painful part of her journey, listening to movie soundtracks inspired her to become a writer, and music leaves a lasting mark on every story she tells.
-Much like music, comedy became her way to combat loneliness, forge connection, and build community.
-Her work explores how relationships — both romantic and platonic — empower and challenge us, shaping independence and weaving community.
-Lee’s storytelling focuses on universal themes that bring people together while honoring unique identities, dismantling the myth of “Asian excellence,” and celebrating the weird, the broken, and the human.
+Lee Johnson is a half-Korean, half-Caucasian ex-cellist turned writer from Honolulu, Hawai’i, who often surprises people with her very generic, very male, very NFL-star-sounding name... because she is none of those things.
+Lee is the only child of an unconventional, artistic family, which meant she got way more attention than she ever wanted, especially when she was butchering Bach on the cello.
+That failed musical journey became a defining rift with her parents, and an early lesson in identity, ambition, and the art of letting go.
+Although becoming Yo Yo Lee wasn’t in the cards, listening to movie soundtracks inspired her to become a writer, and music leaves a lasting mark on every story she tells.
+It was the catalyst for channeling her insecurities into telling stories and using humor as a form of self-acceptance.
+Influenced by her island upbringing, she uses satire and a touch of the supernatural to explore the absurdity of everyday life, focusing on universal themes that bring people together while honoring their unique identities.
+Lee’s heartfelt comedies dig into the messiness of identity, home, and belonging, often through the lens of dysfunctional families, offbeat friendships, and second coming-of-age crises.

-When she’s not writing, Lee can be found on the tennis courts hating on pickleball, trying to fulfill her School of Rock dreams by playing “the cellooo” in a rock band, or traveling solo across the world.
+When Lee’s not writing, she can be found on the tennis courts hating on pickleball, trying to fulfill her School of Rock dreams by playing “the cellooo” in a rock band, or learning how to speak Korean via K-Pop songs.

 About Lee